octopus-platform/joern/docs/source/databaseOverview.rst

 The Node Index
 ---------------

-In addition to the graphs stored in the Neo4J database, Joern makes an Apache Lucene Index available that allows nodes to be quickly retrieved based on their properties.
+In addition to the graphs stored in the graph database, Joern makes an Apache Lucene Index available that allows nodes to be quickly retrieved based on their properties.
 This is particularly useful to select start nodes for graph database traversals.
 For examples of node